git/git.github.io/rev_news/drafts/edition-90.md

-  Junio also suggested not distinguishing between '<guide>' and '<doc>' arguments in the `git help` documentation as when we will have enough man pages in different sections, we will be able to use '<doc>' for everything that us not related to a specific command.
+  Junio also suggested not distinguishing between '<guide>' and '<doc>' arguments in the `git help` documentation as when we will have enough man pages in different sections, we will be able to use '<doc>' for everything that is not related to a specific command.

   About the "user-formats" category name, Ævar replied that he couldn't find a better word than "format".
 He thought about "layout"